-As a first qualitative observation of the baseline cases, there does not appear to be any natural deflection (this will be further examined later).
+As a first observation of the baseline cases, there does not appear to be any natural deflection.
 The natural deflection angle appears to be absent in this case and similar cases where the amount of veer in the simulation is kept to a minimum.
-Second, observing the in-plane flow, shown by arrows in the SOWFA plots in Fig. 3, the asymmetry in wake behavior likely comes from the interaction of the counter-rotating vortices with the wake (as seen

-- in the SOWFA baseline case of Fig. 3) and the wind shear.
-More specifically, in the positive yaw case, the top vortex rotates 20 constructively with the deflection of the wake and rotation of the wake (generated by the rotation of the turbine).
-In the negative yaw case, the lower vortex interacts more substantially with the rotation of the wake.
-The top vortex is also stronger because the wind speed is stronger at the top of the rotor as compared to the bottom of the rotor due to the shear layer and the interaction with the ground.
-This difference in vortex interaction may explain the asymmetry in the wake based on yaw misalignment.
-A - 25 third observation is that, in the positive yaw case (Fig. 3), the left side of the wake has been moved further to the right than FLORIS estimates, which computes deflection based on the center alone.
+Second, observing the in-plane flow, shown by arrows in the SOWFA plots (bottom row in Fig. 3 and Fig. 4), the asymmetry in wake behavior likely comes from the interaction of the counter-rotating vortices with the rotation caused by the rotation of the turbine rotor (as seen in the SOWFA baseline case of Fig. 3) and the wind shear.
+More specifically, in the positive yaw case, the top vortex rotates in the same direction as the underlying wake (generated by the rotation of the turbine), making the top vortex stronger.
+In the negative yaw case, the lower vortex interacts with the vortex generated by the rotation of the turbine.
+The top vortex is stronger because the wind speed is stronger at the top of the rotor as compared to the bottom of the rotor due to the shear layer and the interaction with the ground.
+This difference in vortex interaction may explain the asymmetry in the wake